Alireza-Farahani/EqualSpace-ItemDecoration/README.md

 How to use
 -----
-In you root build.gradle file, add JitPack to "repositories" block
+In you root build.gradle file, add JitPack to "repositories" block:
 ```groovy
 allprojects {
     repositories {